Ukacha21/Image-Classifier/README.md

 **What you can improve**
 If you have the time and resources you can improve the training usnig a larger dataset, increasing number of epochs and image resolution.

-In bot 3 and 40 epochs models a resolution of 96x96 pixels is used
+In both 3 and 40 epoch models a resolution of 96x96 pixels is used

 ```python
     img_height, img_width = 96, 96